 Answers to Frequently Asked Questions

-We receive countless questions from consumers about the New Jersey Lemon Law on our 1-800-LEMON-LAW Hotline.
+We receive countless questions from consumers about the NJ Lemon Law on our 1-800-LEMON-LAW Hotline.
 That's why we've put together this FAQ to answer the most common questions our clients ask us when filing their claim.

-- What is the New Jersey Lemon Law, and how does it work?
+- What is the Lemon Law in New Jersey, and how does it work?

-- Is legal representation really free under the NJ Lemon Law?
+- Is legal representation really free under the Lemon Law in NJ?

 - How is cost-free legal representation possible?

-- Who does the New Jersey Lemon Law protect?
+- Who does the Lemon Law in New Jersey protect?

-- Does a problem always have to occur three times (or more) to be considered a lemon under the NJ Lemon Law?
+- Does a problem always have to occur three times (or more) to be considered a lemon?

-- What if my first problem occurs after the 24-month/24,000 mile period covered under the NJ Lemon Law?
+- What if my first problem occurs after the 24-month/24,000 mile period covered under the Lemon Law in NJ?
 Do I still have a claim?

-- Does the New Jersey Lemon Law cover leased vehicles?
+- Does the Lemon Law in New Jersey cover leased vehicles?

-- Does the New Jersey Lemon Law cover motorcycles?
+- Does the Lemon Law in NJ cover motorcycles?

 - My car is brand-new or only a few days old, and I'm already having problems with it.
 Should I just return it to the dealership?